How much does a Switchblade® cost?

 What are the Limited Edition Switchblades?

-Samson Motors will be offering 200 Limited Edition vehicles – fully built, with a unique custom designed interior for each client, and exterior features found only on these exclusive vehicles.
-This offering was announced in Robb Report, in an online article – interview with Switchblade inventor Sam Bousfield – Sept.
+Samson Sky will be offering 200 Limited Edition vehicles – fully built, with a unique custom designed interior for each client, and exterior features found only on these exclusive works of art.
+The Switchblade LE was first introduced in a Robb Report online article, featuring an in-depth interview with Switchblade inventor Sam Bousfield – Sept.
 22, 2017.
-The Switchblade was chosen by Robb Report Editors to be in the coveted Ultimate Gift Guide, December Issue.
+Robb Report Editors then selected our Flying Sports Car to be in their coveted Ultimate Gift Guide, December 2017 Issue.

 How will these vehicles be priced?